 Statement of continued support by the Chief Executive Officer (CEO) 2

-Human Rights Principles 3
+Human Rights Principles 4

-Assessment, Policy and Goals 3

-Implementation 4

-Measurement of outcomes 5

-Labour Principles 6

-Assessment, Policy and Goals 6
+Assessment, Policy and Goals 4

-Implementation 7
+Implementation 5

 Measurement of outcomes 7

-Environmental Principles 8
+Labour Principles 8

 Assessment, Policy and Goals 8

-Implementation 8
+Implementation 9

-Measurement of outcomes g
+Measurement of outcomes 9

-Anti-Corruption Principles 10
+Environmental Principles 10

 Assessment, Policy and Goals 10

-Implementation 11
+Implementation 10

 Measurement of outcomes 11

+Anti-Corruption Principles 12

+Assessment, Policy and Goals 12

+Implementation 13

+Measurement of outcomes 13

-Statement of continued support by the Chief Executive Officer (CEO)
+Statement of continued support by the Chief Executive Officer (CEO) of the Chartered Institute of Procurement & Supply

-We are delighted to support the good work of the UN Global Compact protecting the most vulnerable in our society.
+We are delighted to support the good work of the UN Global Compact protecting the most vulnerable in our society and highlighting the value of procurement and supply chain management can bring to societies and economies around the world.

 As a body existing for the public good, we hold dear the principles of the Compact and our work resonates with the UN's efforts.
 Our support of human rights is echoed in our fight against modern slavery in supply chains.
-Our recent survey of procurement and supply chain professionals revealed that one fifth of large UK businesses are not aware of their obligations under the Modern Slavery Act, which came into force in October 2015.
+Our recent survey of procurement and supply chain professionals revealed that one fifth of large UK businesses are not aware of their obligations under the Modern Slavery Act, which came into force in April 2016 when the statements were due.
 The Act requires companies with more than £36 million turnover to publish a statement online detailing what they are doing to tackle slavery and human trafficking in their supply chain.
-Of those surveyed, only 27% said they could be certain of no slavery in their supply chain; 52% of buyers said they wouldn't know what to do if they did identify forced labour abuse.
+Of those surveyed, only 27% said they could be certain there was no slavery in their supply chains; 52% of buyers said they wouldn't know what to do if they did identify forced labour abuse.